Cigarettes and Chocolate Milk

 "Cigarettes and Chocolate Milk" is a song written and performed by the Canadian–American singer-songwriter Rufus Wainwright.
 It appears as the opening track on his second studio album, Poses (2001).
 The song addresses decadence and desire, and has been called an "ode to subtle addictions and the way our compulsions rule our lives".

 A reprise version of the song appears as the last track on the album.

 Music video

 The music video for the track, directed by Giles Dunning and released by DreamWorks in 2001, features Wainwright performing the song at a piano inside a warehouse, and scenes of him walking around New York City.
-The audio track of the video is actually the reprise version, with the added percussion backing.
+The audio track of the video is the reprise version, with the added percussion backing.

 Reception

 In his review for Allmusic, Matthew Greenwald wrote that the song "combines classic Gershwin/Brian Wilson pop feels along with a strong sense of French cabaret show tunes", and called the shifts in modulation coupled with dissonant chords "intoxicating".